Barrow Raiders: Summer era

 In 1996, the first tier of British rugby league clubs played the inaugural Super League season and changed from a winter to a summer season.
 When the Super League competition had been proposed, part of the deal was that some traditional clubs would merge.
 Barrow were down to merge with Whitehaven, Workington Town and Carlisle to form a new club called Cumbria based in Workington which would compete in the Super League but ultimately this did not happen and Barrow were not part of the new competition.

 Until 1995 the team was simply titled Barrow RLFC, but they adopted the nickname Barrow Braves to coincide with rugby league's switch to a summer season.
 Peter Roe was head coach for a 15-month period, ending in January 1996.

 Barrow Border Raiders (1997–2002)

 In 1997 they merged with Cumbrian rivals Carlisle to form Barrow Border Raiders.
 Carlisle's Paul Charlton became coach of the new team.
 The new team played all its matches in Barrow; the merger was essentially a financial arrangement only.
-Barrow enjoyed mixed fortunes under Paul Charlton with two top-ten finishes in the Northern Ford Premiership in 1999 and 2000, before the club's fortunes took a turn for the worse in the 2001 season, which resulted in Paul Charlton not being offered a new contract.
-In 2002, the Border part of the name, which was never particularly relevant to South Cumbria-based Barrow, was dropped.
+Barrow enjoyed mixed fortunes under Paul Charlton with two top-ten finishes in the Northern Ford Premiership in 1999 and 2000, before the club's fortunes took a turn for the worse in the 2001 season, which resulted in Paul Charlton not being offered a new contract.Eskdale & Liddesdale Advertiser | Charlo bids for Barrow return In 2002, the Border part of the name, which was never particularly relevant to South Cumbria-based Barrow, was dropped.